 I like the idea of this so much because it reflects the way the world works a lot more.
-When in the "real world" do you really think about each school subject in its own silo?
+When in the 'real world' do you really think about each school subject in its own silo?
 You don't!
 Everything's integrated together and using this framework actually helps tackle a lot of other issues in this list (such as creating change-makers and using soft skills in conjunction with teamwork).
-Find out more about PhBL here.

 To End It All

 These are, of course, just my solutions and feelings around the education system, from my personal experiences, talking to others and my own independent research into the area.
 I have no doubt that there are issues or arguments to be made against many or all of the above points.